 $2M project aims to partner humans with robots for safer jobsites.

-The post “Robot assistants” project aims to reinvent construction industry appeared first on Engineering Research News.
+The post “Robot assistants” project aims to reinvent construction industry appeared first on Michigan Engineering News.

 What should a robot do when it cannot trust the model it was trained on?

 The post Helping robots learn what they can and can’t do in new situations appeared first on Michigan Engineering News.

 The facility will accelerate the future of advanced and more equitable robotics and mobility

 Getting rid of some gears enabled a free-swinging knee, regenerative braking and brought the noise level down from vacuum cleaner to fridge.